ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     For event list or single obs in an obs definition XML: region files can be queried.
     For multiple observations: those have to be specified in the obs def XML.
-    Here use parameters name="OnRegion" and name="OffRegions" (per observation) with appropriate <file> entry.
+    Here use parameter name="OffRegions" (per observation) with appropriate
+    <file> entry.
 Files can be ds9 regions or FITS WCS maps.
+The on region
+    will always be queried.

 ``(bkgregmin = 2) [integer]``
     Minimum number of background regions that are required for an observation.